-The name Treap was coined by Seidel and Aragon [65] who discussed Treaps and some of their variants.
-However, their basic structure was studied much earlier by Vuillemin [74] who called them Cartesian trees.
+The name Treap was coined by Seidel and Aragon [67] who discussed Treaps and some of their variants.
+However, their basic structure was studied much earlier by Vuillemin [76] who called them Cartesian trees.

 One possible space-optimization of the Treap data structure is the elimination of the explicit storage of the priority p in each node.
-Instead, the priority of a node, u, is computed by hashing u's address in memory.
-Although a number of hash functions will probably work well for this in practice, for the important parts of the proof of Lemma 7.1 to remain valid, the hash function should be randomized and have the min-wise independent property: For any distinct values $x_1, ..., x_k$ , each of the hash values $h(x_1), ..., h(x_k)$ should be distinct with high probability and, for each $i \in \{1, ..., k\}$ , for some constant c.
+Instead, the priority of a node, u, is computed by hashing u's address in memory (in 32-bit Java, this is equivalent to hashing u.hashCode()).
+Although a number of hash functions will probably work well for this in practice, for the important parts of the proof of Lemma 7.1 to remain valid, the hash function should be randomized and have the min-wise independent property: For any distinct values x_1, \ldots, x_k , each of the hash values $h(x_1), \ldots, h(x_k)$ should be distinct with high probability and, for each $i \in \{1, \ldots, k\}$, for some constant c.
 One such class of hash functions that is easy to implement and fairly fast is tabulation hashing (Section 5.2.3).